asterisk-icon

 Gross income is usually measured over a year, but businesses may report their gross income quarterly.

-The formula for calculating the gross income for a business is fairly straightforward;
+The formula for calculating the gross income for a business is fairly straightforward:

-Gross income = Gross revenue - COGS
+Gross income = Total revenue - COGS

 The cost of goods sold is calculated by adding all direct costs in producing or providing goods and services.
 COGS does not include other business costs related to running the business, such as payroll taxes, equipment, and marketing.